toulbar2/toulbar2/docs/source/userdoc.rst

 -C=[float]
         multiplies all costs internally by this number when loading the problem (cannot be done with cfn format and probabilistic graphical models in uai/LG formats) (default value is 1)

+-vaclin
+        automatic threshold cost value selection for VAC during search (must be combined with option -A)

 -vacthr
         automatic threshold cost value selection for VAC during search (must be combined with option -A)